HyperInspire/InspireFace/README.md

 ```bash
 cmake -DISF_BUILD_WITH_TEST=ON ..
 ```
-If you need to run test cases, you will need to download the required [resource files](https://drive.google.com/file/d/1i4uC-dZTQxdVgn2rP0ZdfJTMkJIXgYY4/view?usp=sharing), which are **test_res** and **pack** respectively.
+If you need to run test cases, you will need to download the required [resource files](https://drive.google.com/file/d/1i4uC-dZTQxdVgn2rP0ZdfJTMkJIXgYY4/view?usp=sharing), which are **test_res** and **Model Package** respectively.
 Unzip the pack file into the test_res folder.
 The directory structure of test_res should be prepared as follows before testing:

 ```bash